Use the following recommended Player settings to optimize your builds for the Unity Web platform.

 PlayerSettings.WebGL.dataCaching = true;

 The Debug symbols setting preserves debug symbols and displays original function names of the stack trace when an error occurs, so it’s easier to identify the source of an error.
-It is recommended that you turn off the Debug symbols option on your final release build because it can make your build unnecessarily large and slow down your application.
+The recommended best practice is to disable Debug symbols on your final release build because it can make your build unnecessarily large and slow down your application.
 Enable this setting during development and testing to make it easier to identify the source of an error.

 To deactivate this setting via script instead, add this code to one of your scripts: